M0kY/predict-gg/README.md

 ## Conclusion

-It seems high ranking games are harder to predict then lower ones.
-This could be due to the fact on high levels of play players generally know the capabilites of the champion they play and thus perform decently in most cases.
-In such games team play and individual decison making take the spotlight and raw stats fall behind.
+There are a few really important factors that play a role in the accuracy of the classifier.
+The main one is the fact the game itself has a matchmaking algorithm implemented.
+It's goal is to field two teams with close to equal chances of winning.
+The other factor is the assumption that high ranking games are harder to predict then lower ones.
+This is due to the fact on high levels of play players generally know the capabilites of the champion they play and thus perform decently in most cases.
+In such games team play and individual decison making gains more, while raw stats lose influence in the outcome of the game.
 However more testing is needed to confirm these claims.

 ## License